 Of those 29 people, 14 of the cases (48%) were attributed to spinning.
 Most of the people were healthy spinning was a brand new activity for them.
-The average creatine kinase level as admission to the hospital was 73,000 u/l.
-Like the report from Korea above, these doctors also report an increase in rhabdo following cycling classes.
+The average creatine kinase level in the hospital hospital was 73,000 u/l (That's a LOT!).
+These doctors also report an increase in rhabdo following spin classes.

-At the end of the day, the best defense we have on reducing the odds of getting this is education.
+At the end of the day, the best defense we have on reducing the odds of getting rhabdo is education.
 The more people know about this condition, the less likely it is to happen.

 Is It Rhabdo Or DOMS?

 Delayed Onset Muscle Soreness (DOMS) refers to the kind of muscle soreness that pretty much everybody gets when they work out too much.
 Yes DOMS can be severe – and may occur alongside rhabdo – but they are not the same thing.

 One way to tell the differences is to remember that the pain from rhabdomyolysis can hurt even when you are not moving.
 Muscle pain from DOMS does not hurt when you are not moving.
 If you think you have rhabdo, stop what you're doing and don't move.
 Are you in pain now?
 If yes, it's not DOMS.
 It's something more serious.

 The PAR-Q And Group Exercise Classes

 I believe group exercise instructors should pre-screen new attendees with PAR Q document.
 The letters PARQ stand for Physical Activity Readiness Questionnaire (click to download a PDF of the document).
 While the PARQ does not specifically screen for rhabdomyolysis, it can highlight other issues that may require a doctors permission before exercise.

-I Think I have Rhabdo.
-What Should I do?
+You Think You have Rhabdo.
+What Should You Do?